Liverpool F.C.: Stadium

 Because of restrictions on expanding the capacity at Anfield, Liverpool announced plans to move to the proposed Stanley Park Stadium in May 2002.
 Planning permission was granted in July 2004, and in September 2006, Liverpool City Council agreed to grant Liverpool a 999-year lease on the proposed site.
 Following the takeover of the club by George Gillett and Tom Hicks in February 2007, the proposed stadium was redesigned.
 The new design was approved by the Council in November 2007.
 The stadium was scheduled to open in August 2011 and would hold 60,000 spectators, with HKS, Inc. contracted to build the stadium.
 Construction was halted in August 2008, as Gillett and Hicks had difficulty in financing the £300 million needed for the development.
 In October 2012, BBC Sport reported that Fenway Sports Group, the new owners of Liverpool, had decided to redevelop their current home at Anfield rather than building a new stadium in Stanley Park.
 As part of the redevelopment, the capacity of Anfield was to increase from 45,276 to approximately 60,000 and would cost approximately £150 million.
 When construction was completed on the new Main stand, the capacity of Anfield was increased to 54,074.
 This £100 million expansion added a third tier to the stand.
 This was all part of a £260 million project to improve the Anfield area.
 Jürgen Klopp the manager at the time described the stand as "impressive".
+The 'This is Anfield' sign, installed by Shankly in 1972 to instil fear into the opposition, was temporarily removed during the reconstruction of the Main stand before it was restored to the new players' tunnel upon its completion.

 In June 2021, it was reported that Liverpool City Council had given planning permission for the club to renovate and expand the Anfield Road stand, boosting the capacity by around 7,000 and taking the overall capacity at Anfield to 61,276.
 The expansion, which is estimated to cost £60 million, was described as "a huge milestone" by managing director Andy Hughes, and would also see rail seating being trialled in the Kop for the 2021–22 Premier League season.
 The first league game to feature an attendance of over 60,000 at Anfield, following the near completion of the Anfield Road stand redevelopment, was a Premier League match against Brighton & Hove Albion on 31 March 2024.